DrSiemer/CodeMerger/README.md

 I recommend using this with [Gemini 2.5 Pro](https://aistudio.google.com/prompts/new_chat), because at this time it offers a large context length for free.

 ## Download

 Download the latest release [here](https://github.com/DrSiemer/codemerger/releases).

-- **Windows**: The download is a portable executable
-- **macOS**: The build is a **universal binary**, which runs natively on both Apple Silicon (M1/M2/M3) and Intel-based Macs

-Ignore the Windows Defender SmartScreen block if you get it (click "More info" > "Run anyway"); the app is safe, all it does is bundle text with a convenient UI.
+The download is a portable executable for Windows.
+Ignore the Windows Defender SmartScreen block if you get it (click "More info" > "Run anyway").
+The app is safe; all it does is bundle text with a convenient UI.

 ## Usage